Author, News Media Consultant, On-Camera Coach

 Now in its Ninth Edition, Jones' book is used as a textbook in his seminars and by many corporations, government agencies and national associations who do their own media training.

-War Stories From My Life at the Newsfront
+They're Gonna Murder You -- War Stories From My Life at the Newsfront

 In 2013, Jones published his memoirs -- They're Gonna Murder You - War Stories From My Life at the Newsfront.
 The title comes from the question most people asked when he was reporting for WPLG-TV -- "Aren't you afraid somebody's going to murder you?"
 The book reads like a murder mystery or spy novel as Jones takes you through his coverage of Martin Luther King and the Civil Rights movement, how he hid cameras and microphones to record hoodlums and con-men, and his investigations of murders that were almost surely committed by dirty cops.